Version compatibility in the .NET Framework

 Version compatibility for components

 An app can control the version of the .NET Framework on which it runs, but a component can't.
-Components and class libraries are loaded in the context of a particular app, and therefore automatically run on the version of the .NET Framework that the app runs on.
+Components and class libraries are loaded in the context of a particular app, and that's why they automatically run on the version of the .NET Framework that the app runs on.

 Backward compatibility and the .NET Framework

 The .NET Framework 4.5 and later versions are backward-compatible with apps that were built with earlier versions of the .NET Framework.
 In other words, apps and components built with previous versions will work without modification on the .NET Framework 4.5 and later versions.
 However, by default, apps run on the version of the common language runtime for which they were developed, so you may have to provide a configuration file to enable your app to run on the .NET Framework 4.5 or later versions.
 For more information, see the Version compatibility for apps section earlier in this article.

 In practice, this compatibility can be broken by seemingly inconsequential changes in the .NET Framework and changes in programming techniques.
 For example, performance improvements in the .NET Framework 4.5 can expose a race condition that did not occur on earlier versions.
 Similarly, using a hard-coded path to .NET Framework assemblies, performing an equality comparison with a particular version of the .NET Framework, and getting the value of a private field by using reflection are not backward-compatible practices.
 In addition, each version of the .NET Framework includes bug fixes and security-related changes that can affect the compatibility of some apps and components.

 If your app or component doesn't work as expected on the .NET Framework 4.5 (including its point releases, the .NET Framework 4.5.1, 4.5.2, 4.6, 4.6.1, 4.6.2, 4.7, 4.7.1, 4.7.2, or 4.8), use the following checklists:

 If you have a .NET Framework 1.1 app, also see Changes in .NET Framework 2.0.